SalomePlatform/yacs/doc/modification.rst

 + edit the python code with an external editor (**External Editor** button, if set in :ref:`user preferences <set_user_preferences>`).

-An inline function node can be executed in a remote container by setting its execution mode to **Remote** and selecting a container in the containers list.
+An inline node can be executed in a remote container by setting its execution mode to **Remote** and selecting a container in the containers list.

 .. image:: images/functionality_list_65b.jpg